antoinepirlot/Satunes/README-EN.md

 1) Click on [Release](https://github.com/antoinepirlot/Satunes/releases)
 2) Choose your version
-3) Click on "Assets" to deploy a menu that contains the installation file.
+3) Click on "Assets" to deploy a navBarSection that contains the installation file.
 4) Click on the file Satunes_vx.y.z.apk (A file will be downloaded on your device).
 5) Once the file is downaloded, open it.
 6) Allow the unknwon application installation (It's required as the app is not deployed on the Play